syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 ## Send a request for a Resource

 Platform users can now send requests for a new "Paved Path" Resource.
-That will create a new Knative Serving and a new Postgres database in the Worker Cluster:
+That will create a new Knative Serving and a new Postgres database in the worker cluster:

 ```bash
 kubectl --context $PLATFORM apply --filename https://raw.githubusercontent.com/syntasso/kratix/main/samples/paved-path-demo/paved-path-demo-resource-request.yaml